What’s the difference between a café, bistro and brasserie in France?

 From coq au vin and French onion soup to steak tartare and steak Frites, France is known for many things but wouldn’t be the same without experiencing simple but classic French dishes.

-These iconic French restaurants are an integral part of French history and culture.
+Bistros, brasseries and cafés are an integral part of French history, culture and dining in France.
 They’re also places where you can experience one aspect of the art of French living.

 Historically, bistros, brasseries and cafés have different origins and were very different in terms of atmosphere, service and type of food served, but things have become a bit intertwined over time.